-Most bass fishermen know that crankbaits rank among the most productive and user-friendly lures in existence.
-Various cranks look mighty similar in tackle trays, though, so picking the best lure to use can get confusing.
+Most bass fishermen know that crankbaits rank among the most productive and user-friendly lures.
+Though various cranks look mighty similar in tackle trays, picking the best lure can get confusing.
 Retrieve is another variable that defines whether you get the job done.
-B.A.S.S. pro Terry Butcher has depended on crankbaits for many of his wins, and has an advanced approach to selecting and fishing crankbaits.
+B.A.S.S. pro Terry Butcher has depended on crankbaits for many of his wins and has an advanced approach to selecting and fishing crankbaits.

 A two-time B.A.S.S. winner who calls Oklahoma home, Butcher spends a lot of time with a crankbait tied to his line.
-He cranks through the seasons and in a big range of situations.
+He cranks through the seasons and in an enormous range of situations.

-The biggest factor that plays into Butcher’s crankbait-selection decision is the depth of the water or the cover the fish are using.
+The most significant factor that plays into Butcher’s crankbait-selection decision is the depth of the water or the cover the fish are using.
 Generally speaking, he has favorite crankbaits for various depth ranges.
-That said, the ranges overlap, and at times he might choose a particular crankbait because of its wobble or a lure that runs too deep for the range because he really wants grind the bottom.
+That said, the ranges overlap, and at times he might choose a particular crankbait because of its wobble or a lure that runs too deep for the range because he wants to grind the bottom.

-For super-shallow water he likes the XCalibur Square Lip Xcs.
+For super-shallow water, he likes the Booyah Square Lip XCS.
 It comes into play any time bass are in less than a couple of feet of water and using cover near the bank, but Butcher might choose it for water as deep as 4 feet if he expects the fish to be active.
 He uses a Square Lip the most from late spring through early fall when the water is warmer and active fish like a hard-kicking lure.

-To get just a little deeper, down to about 6 feet, Butcher will opt for the legendary Bomber 4A.
-He’ll sometimes use a 4A to fish in only a couple feet of water when he expects fish to be shallow but want a little tighter wiggle.
-He says he’s found that bass like that action early and late in the year.
-During the middle of the winter if the water is really cold, Butcher might choose a Bomber Flat A, which has a super-tight wiggle and a narrow profile to imitate winter-slowed shad in shallow water.
+To get deeper, down to about 6 feet, Butcher will opt for the legendary Bomber 4A.
+He’ll sometimes use a 4A for fishing only a few feet of water when he expects fish to be shallow but wants a little tighter wiggle.
+He says that bass like that action early and late in the year.
+During the middle of the winter, if the water is frigid, Butcher might choose a Bomber Flat A, which has a super-tight wiggle and a narrow profile to imitate winter-slowed shad in shallow water.

-For water that’s more than about 6 feet, Butcher’s bait of choice is No. 6 Fat Free Shad, which is one size smaller than the original Fat Free Shad and doesn’t dig quite as deep.
-That bait covers his needs down to around 12 feet and is normally his first choice for medium depths.
-A Bomber Model 6A also comes into play for the same depth range and allows him to offer a little different profile and wobble.
+For water that’s more than 6 feet, Butcher’s bait of choice is Bomber Gen 2 Fat Free Shad Jr. Crankbait, which is one size smaller than the original Fat Free Shad and doesn’t dig quite as deep.
+That bait covers his needs down to around 12 feet and usually is his first choice for medium depths.
+A Bomber Model 6A also comes into play for the same depth range, allowing him to offer a little different profile and wobble.
 It’s just one of those things that he has to let the fish tell him what they want on that day, he says.

-For deep cranking, which encompasses most offshore applications and can be a factor any month of the year for Butcher, his go-to crankbait is always a full-sized Bomber Fat Free Shad.
+For deep cranking, which encompasses most offshore applications and can be a factor for Butcher any month of the year, his go-to crankbait is always a full-sized Bomber Fat Free Shad.

 Presentations Are As Important As The Lure

-Butcher absolutely loves throwing a crankbait in shallow water, and he starts off fishing with an aggressive attitude.
-He fishes it fast and smashes it into as much wood, rock or other cover as he can.
+Butcher loves throwing a crankbait in shallow water, and he starts fishing with an aggressive attitude.
+He fishes it fast and smashes it into as much wood, rock, or other cover as possible.

 “That’s what’s going on in shallow water,” Butcher said.
-“The shad are racing around trying to get away from the bass, so I want that bait up there hitting and deflecting off things.
+“The shad are racing around trying to escape the bass, so I want that bait up there hitting and deflecting off things.
 Same thing with the crawfish.
-If you ever see them up around the shallow rocks, they move around pretty erratically.”
+If you see them up around the shallow rocks, they move around erratically.”

-For deeper presentations, Butcher believes in allowing the fish to dictate how they want the bait.
-In most cases he’s hitting the bottom or some type of cover at least some of the time.
-However, sometimes he wants his bait to barely tick the structure while other times he wants a crankbait really grinding and kicking up sediment.
-Retrieve speed varies a lot, as does the frequency (or existence) of pauses or rod tip sweeps.
+Butcher believes in allowing the fish to dictate how they want the bait for deeper presentations.
+In most cases, he’s hitting the bottom or some cover at least some of the time.
+However, sometimes he wants his bait to barely tick the structure, while other times he wants a crankbait grinding and kicking up sediment.
+Retrieve speed varies greatly, as does the frequency (or existence) of pauses or rod tip sweeps.

-“Some days you just have to reel steadily.
+“Some days, you have to reel steadily.
 Other days, whenever you hit something, you have to pause and let the bait float up a bit,” Butcher said.
-“I’ll experiment a lot and adjust based on what the fish show me.”
+“I’ll experiment and adjust based on what the fish show me.”

-Butcher has enjoyed tremendous success with a standard rattling Fat Free Shad BD7, so that remains his primary bait for deep cranking.
-It’s his deep-diver of choice when he’s searching for fish and his normal first pick when pulls up on a spot.
+Butcher has enjoyed tremendous success with a standard rattling Fat Free Shad BD8, so that remains his primary bait for deep cranking.
+It’s his deep diver of choice when searching for fish and his normal first pick when he pulls up on a spot.
 Once he has worked a ledge or hump thoroughly, though, and has pulled what fish he thinks he can from it, he often picks up a rod rigged with a silent version of the same crankbait.